 How much of the contributions made to employee's SEP-IRAs may be deducted on the business's tax return?

-The most that may be deducted on a business’s tax return for contributions to the employees' SEP-IRAs is the lesser of the contributions or 25% of the compensation (compensation for each employee is limited to $265,000 in 2015 and 2016, $270,000 in 2017, and subject to annual cost-of-living adjustments) paid to all the participants during the year.
+The most that may be deducted on a business’s tax return for contributions to the employees' SEP-IRAs is the lesser of the contributions or 25% of the compensation (compensation for each employee is limited to $285,000 in 2020 and $280,000 in 2019, and subject to annual cost-of-living adjustments) paid to all the participants during the year.
 Elective deferrals made for the employees are not subject to the 25% of compensation limit.
 Self-employed individuals must make a special computation to figure out their maximum deduction for these contributions.
 When figuring the deduction for contributions made to the SEP-IRA, compensation is net earnings from self-employment which takes into account the following deductions; (a) the deduction for one-half of self-employment tax and (b) the deduction for contributions to the SEP-IRA.
-See the Instructions to Form 5305A-SEP and Pub 560 for details on determining this deduction.
+See the Instructions to Form 5305A-SEP (PDF) and Publication 560 for details on determining this deduction.

 Sole proprietors and partners deduct all contributions for themselves (including their own employee elective deferrals) on Form 1040, U.S. Individual Income Tax Return.